One of the leading causes of type 2 diabetes is consuming industrialized and processed food and beverages, combined with anxiety and stress.

 - Processed and industrialized food is unsuitable for tissue regeneration but only provides available energy.
 The pancreas secretes the insulin hormone to utilize energy production in the cells at much higher levels than desired.
-Over time this phenomenon causes insulin resistance over time and can eventually create type 2 diabetes.
+Over time, this phenomenon causes insulin resistance and can eventually create type 2 diabetes.

 The link between processed & industrialized foods and diabetes is unclear to the general public.

 - A close relationship exists between processed and industrialized food intake and rapid obesity.

 - Processed and industrialized foods, hydrogenated fats, low-calorie beverages, and soft drinks containing non-natural sweeteners harm the body far more than natural sugar in fruits and vegetables.